techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 If you fulfill your obligations as a worker who's long-term ill (see: [Timeline](#timeline)), it's pretty much impossible for your employer to unilaterally end your contract during the first 2 years illness.

 Your employer can only unilaterally end your contract during long-term illness if the UWV gives them permission to do so.
-But the UWV has strict rules on when it'll give such permission, and generally won't do so during the first two year of reintegration.
+But the UWV has strict rules on when it'll give such permission, and generally won't do so during the first two years of illness.

 The only exception to this is at the end of the long-term illness trajectory where the employer applies for a permit to unilaterally end the contract.